jeffsp/SPOC/README.md

 simple file naming conventions.
 SPOC files, like WebDataset, are compatible with POSIX standards.

+A SPOC file is a WebDataset shard, meaning that the data contained in the file can be only part of a larger collection of point cloud point records.

+Point record fields are grouped together in a SPOC file so that the data contained in the fields can be compressed more efficiently.

+In a SPOC file, each AOI is a 'sample'.
+Point records are not samples.

 # Conventions

 ## Required point record fields